benward2301/dynq/README.md

 The examples below are run against a single-table conversion of the [PostgreSQL DVD rental sample database](docs/dvdrental-er.pdf).

+### Queries

+For brevity, these queries do not use the `--select` option, but its use is recommended for high-volume queries.

 #### Find a `film` with a `G rating`

 ```shell